orbitdb/field-manual/03_The_Architecture_of_OrbitDB/05_RESTful_API.md

 ["A beginner's guide to OrbitDB REST API"]
 ```

-You may need to run the curl call a couple of time; OrbitDB will take a small amount of time to replicate the data over.
+You may need to run the curl call a couple of times: OrbitDB will take a small amount of time to replicate the data over.

-There are two important things to note about the address; 1) we drop the /orbitdb/ prefix and 2) we need to url encode the /.
+There are two important things to note about the address 1) we drop the /orbitdb/ prefix and 2) we need to url encode the /.
 The html encoded value of / is %2F.

 And that’s it.
 You have successfully created a new OrbitDB data store on one machine and replicated across another.